 1. Set up your school Youtube channel

 Setting up a channel for you school on Youtube is insanely easy.
-Simply go to www.youtube.com/create channel and a series of prompts will walk you through the process.
+Simply go to the www.youtube.com/create channel and a series of prompts will walk you through the process.

 There is one important note to consider during the setup process.
 You’ll need a Google account to setup your Youtube channel.
 Don’t use your personal account if you have one.
 Set up a dedicated account for your school.
 By establishing a new account, you can control who has access to posting videos.